johngodley/redirection/readme.txt

 * Permissions changed from 'administrator' role to 'manage_options' capability

 == Changelog ==

+= 3.1 =
+* Add alternative REST API routes to help servers that block the API
+* Move DELETE API calls to POST, to help servers that block DELETE
+* Move API nonce to query param, to help servers that don't pass HTTP headers
+* Fix bug editing Nginx redirects
+* Improve error messaging
+* Preload support page so it can be used when REST API isn't working

 = 3.0.1 - 21st Jan 2018 =
 * Don't show warning if per page setting is greater than max